 There are two types of health insurance – Hospital Cover which covers the cost of in-hospital treatment by your doctor and other associated costs such as hospital accommodation and theatre fees.
 Extras Cover provides benefits for ancillary services such as dental, optical and Physiotherapy.
 With both types of Insurance there are degrees of cover, from Basic to Comprehensive with different restrictions, inclusions and monthly costs.

 Tip!
-It is important to check therapies that are important to you, such as acupuncture or alternate healing, are covered in your Health Insurance Policy.
+If you are moving to Australia and need health insurance it is important to check therapies that are important to you, such as acupuncture or alternate healing, are covered in your Health Insurance Policy.

 For more information on Health Insurance requirements by visa type go to www.border.gov.au